github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 - **Use:** _For types of packages other than containers_, to the right of the package version click **Delete**.
 - **Avoid:** Next to _**Title**_, add a descriptive label for your new key.

+## Error messages

+When you include the text of an error message from a {% data variables.product.company_short %} product or interface in an article, format the text according to the interface where the message appears.

+- If the message appears in {% data variables.product.prodname_dotcom %}'s web interface, or in a graphical client app like {% data variables.product.prodname_desktop %} or {% data variables.product.prodname_mobile %}, treat the message like other text in the UI.
+For more information, see "[User interface text](#user-interface-text)."

+- If the message appears in a command-line interface, log output, or a response from an API, reproduce the text exactly and use backticks to format the message using a monospaced font.

 ## Footnotes

 Avoid using footnotes where possible.
 Consider instead whether you could use a [callout](#callouts) or present the information in another way.
 See some [examples of alternatives to footnotes from NICE.org.uk](https://www.nice.org.uk/corporate/ecd6/chapter/footnotes).